mathias82/frida-commands/README.md

 # Prerequisite

-In the emulator, you should have installed and run the frida server first.
+In the android emulator, you should have installed and run the frida server first.

 # Instructions